Sonam-22/chat-app/README.md

 2. React Navigation
 3. Gifted Chat
 4. Expo
+5. Google Firebase

+## Database configuration

+This app uses Firebase firstore as database and firebase storage as object store to keep media related stuffs.
+Messages are stored in messages collection of firestore and images are stored in images folder of firebase storage.

+When you run this app with your firestore, you will need to setup messages collection and images folder in your firestore and firebase storage respectively.

 ## How to use the app

 This app is not published to AppStore or PlayStore.
 In order to use this app, Please follow the steps mentioned below.

 1. Clone the repository.
-2. Run the command `$ npm install` to install all the requred depedencies.
+2. Run the command `$ npm install` to install all the required depedencies.
 3. Install Android studio or Xcode to run the Android Phone and I Phone simulators.
 4. Download and configure the simulators as per your requirments.
-5. Once the simulators and up and running, you could start the expo server by running the command `$ npm start`
+5. Once the simulators is up and running, you could start the expo server by running the command `$ npm start`
 6. This will start expo server and it will be available at [http://localhost:19002/](http://localhost:19002/).
 Open this link in your browser.
 7. Now you will see options to run the app on a IOS simulator or on an Android simulator using expo.
 Click on the inteded option and enjoy the app.